HackYourFuture/curriculum/student-manual.md

    * 1.5 Teaching Location
    * 1.6 After Class
    * 1.7 Start your career
-* Chapter 2: How to study programming
+* Chapter 2: How to study programming (tips for non-programmers)
 * Chapter 3: Study Strategies
    * 3.1 Planning
    * 3.2 Don’t just read, code it!